If you’re struggling to get pregnant, should you consider taking vitex for fertility? See what studies and medical experts have to say.

 Before trying to find a clear-cut answer about vitex for fertility, it’s important to understand how the herb impacts hormones specific to pregnancy.

 Vitex impacts prolactin (PRL), a hormone produced in the pituitary gland whose primary functions involve pregnancy and the production of breast milk.
-Women who have shorter luteal phases (second half of the menstrual cycle) have highly elevated prolactin levels.
-Simply put, this imbalance poses a challenge to women trying to get pregnant.
+People who have shorter luteal phases (the second half of the menstrual cycle) have highly elevated prolactin levels.
+Simply put, this imbalance poses a challenge to people trying to get pregnant.

-A doctor may run a prolactin test to see if a woman’s levels may impact fertility.
+A doctor may run a prolactin test to see if someone’s prolactin levels may impact fertility.
 For reference, the Pituitary Society states that normal prolactin levels for women are less than 25 ng/ml.

-Next, vitex also impacts progesterone, a female sex hormone.
+Next, vitex also impacts progesterone, a sex hormone integral to the menstrual cycle and to pregnancy.
 “Progesterone is the hormone of feeling relaxed and stress-free,” starts Dominique Fradin-Read, MD, MPH, Founder of VitaLifeMD in Los Angeles.
-“First, vitex reduces the production of the follicle stimulating hormone (FSH) while supporting the luteinizing hormone (LH).”
+“First, vitex reduces the production of the follicle-stimulating hormone (FSH) while supporting the luteinizing hormone (LH).”
 In turn, these processes lengthen the luteal phase by increasing progesterone levels.
+A 2017 systematic review also suggests that vitex can bind to estrogen receptors, influencing estrogen activity; that balance of the hormones estrogen and progesterone can only help regulate your menstrual cycle.

 Further, a 2015 article titled “Progesterone and the Luteal Phase: A Requisite to Reproduction” states that without both the follicular (first half) and luteal phases of the menstrual cycle working in series, “natural reproduction is not possible.”